Parylene Conformal Coatings - Parylene Conformality Explained

 Parylene (p-polyxylylene) conformal coatings are unique due to their capacity to be polymerized and deposited by the chemical vapor deposition (CVD) method onto surfaces near room temperature.
-As a result of this process, pinhole-free, high purity, extremely thin coatings are formed out of dimer materials.
+As a result of this process, pinhole-free, high-purity, extremely thin coatings are formed out of dimer materials.

-When it comes to conforming to complex or unusual surfaces, Parylene is one of the best polymer coatings for moisture resistance.
+Regarding conforming to complex or unusual surfaces, Parylene is one of the best polymer coatings for moisture resistance.
 This attribute and the fact that Parylene is a stable chemical compound that creates an excellent barrier make it the optimal choice where resilient electronic products are a mandate.
 But why is Parylene coating conformal?

 Download HZO’s Parylene datasheet to learn more about Parylene’s properties